Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_key_vault"></a> [key\_vault](#input\_key\_vault)

 Description: An object describing the Key Vault to create the private endpoint connection to.
 This includes the following properties:
-- `resource_id` - The resource ID of an existing Key Vault, set to null if a new Key Vault should be created.
+- `resource_id` - The resource ID of an existing Key Vault.
+- `create_new` -  A flag indicating if a new resource must be created.
 - `private_endpoints` - A map of private endpoints to create on a newly created Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
   - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
   - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.